hack4impact-uiuc/eslint-plugin/README.md

 }
 ```

-If your app uses TypeScript at all, you'll want to also extend the `typescript` config as follows:
+If your app uses TypeScript at all, you'll want to use `@typescript-eslint/eslint-plugin` by extending the `typescript` config as follows:

 ```json
 {